Maria Moravskaya: Early life

 Moravskaya thought well of her father and described him as a good and dreamy man.
 She also thought well of her younger stepbrothers and stepsisters.
 But when Maria was 15 years old she was forced to leave home due to a conflict with her stepmother.
 Sometime later she moved from Odessa to Saint Petersburg where she worked as a secretary, private tutor and translator.
 At that time she started her literary activity and had significant financial difficulties.
 She joined the Bestuzhev Courses but did not graduate from it.

 From her early years, Moravskaya had an active civic stand and took part in the activity of different political circles.
 Initially, she was a supporter of self-determination of Poland.
 At the beginning of the Revolution of 1905 she identified herself as a socialist.
 In 1906 and 1907 she had been arrested twice and detained for short times in transit prisons.

-There are data about her early and brief marriage which Moravskaya thought to be an "occational".
+There are data about her early and brief marriage which Moravskaya thought to be an "occasional".